Moving Meditation: The Art of Tai Chi

-According to Chinese medicine , the universe is run by a single principle, the Tao, which is made up of the yin and the yang; which are 2 opposing, yet complementary principles.
-For example, the yin includes femaleness, the moon, cold, and matter; while maleness, the sun, heat, and energy are relatively yang.
+According to Chinese medicine , the universe is run by a single principle, the Tao, which is made up of the yin and the yang.
+They are opposing, yet complementary principles.
+For example, the yin includes femaleness, the moon, cold, and matter, while maleness, the sun, heat, and energy are relatively yang.

 "Chi" refers to our energy, vitality, or life force.
 And "tai chi " is translated as "all encompassing" or "supreme ultimate," because of its embodiment of both the yin and the yang.
 "Chuan," often used in the name, translates to "fist" or "boxing," and signifies exercise.

 Tai Chi is sometimes described as "moving meditation."
 Through the slow and careful movements of tai chi, people learn to focus on each motion and become aware of the processes in their bodies and mind.
 The goal is to combine thoughts and movement, which in some, can even generate spiritual feelings.

 In Chinese medicine, pain or sickness is believed to occur when the flow of the chi is blocked, and yin and yang energies are out of balance.
 When the chi is circulating freely, physical symptoms disappear.
 The joints are seen as gates that control the flow of chi; the slow, gentle, swaying movements, deep breathing, and mental focus of tai chi are designed to relieve tension, open up these joints, and allow chi to move effortlessly throughout the body.

 Tai chi is claimed to be good for all health concerns.
 A number of renowned tai chi masters are said to have experienced sickness in the past from which they could find no relief until they began to practice tai chi.
 Such reports, however, are merely anecdotes and may not represent actual benefit.